Top 10 Most Frequently Asked Product Roadmap Questions

 The comprehensive list of product tasks that the cross-functional team has decided to work on eventually.
 As they plan for each upcoming sprint, the team will start by reviewing items on the product backlog.

-When the team identifies items on the product backlog that it deems worthy of working on during the next sprint, they will add it to the sprint backlog.
+When the team identifies items on the product backlog that it deems worthy of working on during the next sprint, they will add them to the sprint backlog.
 These decisions typically take place during the sprint planning session.

 After the team has agreed on the tasks for the next sprint, they will collaborate on drafting a short sprint goal.
 The goal articulates the strategic objective of the next sprint and offers a clear way to measure success.